-With the trend of huge data analysis, Internet of Things, and mobile computing, the demand for high-efficiency, long-life, and reliable cooling fans continues to increase.
+With the trend of AI, smart Internet, edge computing technology and industry, the demand for high-efficiency, long-life, and reliable cooling fans continues to increase.
 Applications include high-end servers/industrial computers, data centers, communications exchanges, and outdoor devices.
 Fan performance, stable reliability and life specifications continue to be improved; therefore, the product design and module development are required to be constantly updated to meet the needs of the industry.